 Everyone operating franchise, ‘licence’ or ‘distribution’ networks needs to be mindful of the potential application, and impact of, the new Code on their operations.
 Given the significant adverse legal fall out that can occur from breaching the new Code, seeking legal advice on the new regime should be a priority.

-Contact Mark Fitzgerald for more information.
+Please contact Principal Mark Fitzgerald for more information.